swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 It is against science to claim or believe that the doctors do not  practise useless operations or do not invent nor do not prolong the diseases. &nbsp;&nbsp;&nbsp;George Bernard SHAW

 The war starts in the slaughter-houses<br>
-    <em>The grogshop</em> -- Emile ZOLA</p>
+    <em>The grogshop</em> -- Emile ZOLA

-    <p>The list of the diseases which vivisection claims to have cured is long ;  but the reports of the officer of marital status show that people are  obstinated to die of these same diseases, as if vivisection had never existed.  -- George Bernard SHAW
+    The list of the diseases which vivisection claims to have cured is long ;  but the reports of the officer of marital status show that people are  obstinated to die of these same diseases, as if vivisection had never existed.  -- George Bernard SHAW

-Medicine operated a cure: it cured me of medicine. &nbsp;&nbsp;&nbsp;Paul REBOUX </p>
+Medicine operated a cure: it cured me of medicine. &nbsp;&nbsp;&nbsp;Paul REBOUX

-    <p>Medicine defends of all its forces vaccination, because it means for it  the bread of her children.<br>
+    Medicine defends of all its forces vaccination, because it means for it  the bread of her children.<br>
       George  Bernard SHAW

-Medicine manages more and more to represent, not science, but what there  is hopelessly, of bitterly opposed to science.  -- George Bernard SHAW</p>
+Medicine manages more and more to represent, not science, but what there  is hopelessly, of bitterly opposed to science.  -- George Bernard SHAW

-    <p>Medicine is provider of tares, it recruits customers ; it creates men  who will need to have recourse to it.  -- Jean ROSTAND
+    Medicine is provider of tares, it recruits customers ; it creates men  who will need to have recourse to it.  -- Jean ROSTAND

 Medicine is a confused science.  -- Claude BERNARD

 Medicine?
-“I would not like of its cure… Leave me alone with your  miracle : I do not want any… I want, if I cured, to be obliged of it only with  myself… (Only) the natural order of &nbsp;effects and causes, the worthy order  (interests me)…”  -- <em>Cellars  of the Vatican</em> &nbsp;&nbsp;Andre GIDE</p>
+“I would not like of its cure… Leave me alone with your  miracle : I do not want any… I want, if I cured, to be obliged of it only with  myself… (Only) the natural order of &nbsp;effects and causes, the worthy order  (interests me)…”  -- <em>Cellars  of the Vatican</em> &nbsp;&nbsp;Andre GIDE

-    <p>The refusal to recognize the accidents  (vaccination) is not the only process by which the dogma is protected.
+    The refusal to recognize the accidents  (vaccination) is not the only process by which the dogma is protected.
 One  finds at the base of its construction and its maintenance a whole series of  voluntary confusions, desired ambiguities and loopholes, opposite with  scientific honesty.
 One of these types of doubtful thought approaches, but of  high psychological profitability, is the assimilation of the patients or vaccinated  deaths, with not vaccinated individuals!
 This faking is even more serious when it  makes it possible to establish the proof of the harmlessness and the  effectiveness of a vaccine, whose practice of this fact will be extended to all  the population.
 Such, for example, that one, brought back by the pr.
 Tissot, in  connection with anti-diphtheric vaccination.

 <em>p 152</em> <br>
       “Anti-diphtheric vaccination by the  anatoxine started in 1923. &nbsp;Immediately  at its beginnings it caused many accidents.
 One held no account of it.<br>